 Bruckner Chase is a professional endurance waterman and ocean advocate whose 2010 25-mile swim across Monterey Bay launched both the BLUE Ocean Film Festival and his own career committed to moving others from awareness to personal, sustainable action that benefits our oceans and our communities.
-A recently launched 5-year collaboration with NOAA’s National Weather Service will work to build a new outreach model for protecting our communities and our oceans.
+A recent 5-year collaboration with NOAA’s National Weather Service created the Wave Safe coastal safety and science video series and continues to build a new outreach model for protecting our communities and our oceans.
 Using Evidence Based Ocean Engagements his personal and corporate mission is: To positively impact how we feel, think and act towards our oceans.

 Bruckner’s athletic pursuits are a means to connect others to our aquatic world.
 As an ocean ambassador, advisor, coach, speaker and writer he inspires others and creates opportunities for individuals, communities and companies to embrace their own connection to our oceans.
 He has created innovative youth programs in American Samoa, and was given a Matai (Chief) title in the village of Aunu’u.
-His innovative Unified Team trains those with spinal injuries as prone paddlers and swimmers in the open water.
-Through their foundation he and his wife, Dr. Michelle Evans-Chase, work with groups such as: National Weather Service, Seafood Watch, Ocean Today, National Marine Sanctuaries, BLUE MIND, Government of American Samoa and Bacharach Rehabilitation Hospital.
+His groundbreaking Blue Journey Unified Team impacts communities from New Jersey to Australia and trains those with spinal injuries and disorders in surf life saving sports disciplines both in the open water and pool.
+Through their foundation he and his wife, Dr. Michelle Evans-Chase, work with groups such as: Surf Life Saving Queensland, University of the Sunshine Coast, The Weather Channel, National Weather Service, Seafood Watch, Ocean Today, National Marine Sanctuaries, BLUE MIND, Government of American Samoa and Bacharach Rehabilitation Hospital.
 Bruckner continues to build healthier oceans and communities with a commitment to enable in others the Passion to Care, Strength to Act and Vision to Inspire

 Michelle Evans-Chase is by profession a social researcher who specializes in social programming: design,development, delivery and evaluation.
 She completed her PhD in the School of Social Policy and Practice at the University of Pennsylvania, and her focus was the design and evaluation of programs for adolescents incarcerated in the juvenile justice system.
 Dr. Evans-Chase has received research awards from the National Institutes of Justice, the Provost of the University of Pennsylvania, and most recently was nominated for an international scholar award from the Philanthropic Educational Organization (PEO).
 Dr. Evans-Chase is also an avid ocean athlete who spends much of her free time swimming, surfing and paddle boarding off of the coast of New Jersey, activities she encourages others to try by taking them out and providing them a safe place to learn.
 She has accompanied her husband on every long-distance swim, serving as his coach during the swim along with managing the boat and related swim logistics.
 She has also been known to jump in and swim the final leg alongside Bruckner.